Single Parents on Holiday shares their top tips on how to make it through a long-distance flight with children

-As a parent, the thought of flying long-haul with the kids may send you into cold sweats, or worse, put you off going all together.
+As a single parent, in fact, as any parent, the thought of flying long-haul with the kids may send you into cold sweats, or worse, put you off going all together.
 But don’t panic, there are plenty of ways to make the experience more bearable for everyone involved, without reaching for the sedatives.
+Holidays with kids should be stress-free and fun, but that doesn’t mean you should base your decision on where to travel entirely on the distance from home.
+Read our top tips for flying long-haul with the kids to make the beginning of your adventure a breeze!

 Our choice of airline is often based on flight prices and entertainment, but with kids in mind, it is worth looking at what the airline offers for families.
 Virgin Atlantic, Emirates and Etihad are good family-friendly options, with Etihad even providing a free on-board nanny to help entertain your little ones on your long-haul flight.
 Each ‘flying nanny’ has a goodie bag of games, arts and crafts to keep little hands busy, so you can sit back and relax.